jonathanpike/personally-developed/readme.md

 #### Current Jekyll User

-If you already have a Jekyll blog, you'll just have to copy over the following files:
+First, make sure you're running Jekyll 2.x, as prior versions did not support Sass.
+If so, you'll just have to copy over the following files:

 ```
 .